JISEOPSO/research-method-2/README.md

-# research-method-2
+# research-methology-2
-## This is research-method team project
+## This is research-methology term project